 For the first time in the festivals history, a human size foosball game will make its way onto the festival grounds as part of the ‘Beerllarat Olympics’, alongside an assortment of family-friendly games and drinking-friendly activities for a fun summer day out.

-A new setup for 2017 includes the Ballarat Brewers Backyard, comprising of Ballarat-based brewers Red Ruck, O’Brien and The Athletic Club in their own fenced off area for festival attendees and locals to sit back and enjoy some homebrewed goodness.
+A new setup for 2017 includes the Ballarat Beer Garden, comprising of Ballarat-based brewers Red Ruck, O’Brien and The Athletic Club in their own fenced off area for festival attendees and enjoy some locally-brewed goodness.

 The Athletic Club will also launch a brand new beer known as “Ballarat Betty Bitter” – inspired by the legendary Ballarat Bertie, dating back to 1926.
 Throughout the day, attendees will be treated to beer education classes run by Professor Pilsner and the Beer Diva, including how to pair cheese and beer and blindfolding beer tasting sessions to name a few.

 For non-beer drinkers, a selection of ciders and wine will be on offer, as well as a cavalcade of food trunks offering a variety of cuisine to match the large selection of brews available, while a ‘Brew Cage’ will be on offer for those who want to enjoy a VIP experience.